hyperonym/ratus/README.md

 [![MemDB](https://github.com/hyperonym/ratus/actions/workflows/memdb.yml/badge.svg)](https://github.com/hyperonym/ratus/actions/workflows/memdb.yml)

 MemDB is the default storage engine for Ratus.
 It is implemented on top of [go-memdb](https://github.com/hashicorp/go-memdb), which is built on immutable radix trees.
+MemDB is suitable for development and small-scale **production environments where durability is not critical**.

 #### Persistence

-The MemDB storage engine is ephemeral by default, but it also provides snapshot-based persistence options.
-Unlike [Redis](https://redis.io/docs/manual/persistence/), MemDB does not support Append-Only File (AOF), which means in case of Ratus stopping working without a graceful shutdown for any reason you should be prepared to lose the latest minutes of data.
+The MemDB storage engine is ephemeral by default, but it also provides **snapshot-based persistence** options.
+By setting the `--memdb-snapshot-path` flag or `MEMDB_SNAPSHOT_PATH` environment variable to a non-empty file path, Ratus will write on-disk snapshots at an interval specified by `MEMDB_SNAPSHOT_INTERVAL`.

+MemDB does not write [Append-Only Files](https://redis.io/docs/manual/persistence/#aof-advantages) (AOF), which means in case of Ratus stopping working without a graceful shutdown for any reason you should be prepared to lose the latest minutes of data.
+If durability is critical to your workflow, switch to an external storage engine like `mongodb`.

 #### Implementation Details

-* List operations are relatively expensive as they require scanning the entire database or index until the required number of results are collected.
+* **List operations are relatively expensive** as they require scanning the entire database or index until the required number of results are collected.
 Fortunately, these operations are not used in most scenarios.
-* Snapshotting does not have its own timer, but is executed along with the periodic background jobs, so the specified interval is only the minimum writing interval.
-When the amount of data is large, writing snapshot files may delay the execution of background jobs.
+* Snapshotting is performed along with the periodic background jobs when appropriate. **Writing snapshot files may delay the execution of background jobs** if the amount of data is large.

 ### MongoDB